MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ![Go to Microsoft 365 admin center](media/service-admin-portal/powerbi-admin-manage-users.png)

-## Premium per user (preview)
+## Premium per user

 Premium per user is a new way to license Premium features on a per user basis.
-This feature is currently in preview.
 After at least one user is assigned a Premium per user license, the associated features can be turned on in any workspace.
 Admins can manage the auto refresh and dataset workload settings that are shown to users and their default values.
 For example, access to the XMLA Endpoint can be turned off, set to read-only, or set to read-write.

    :::image type="content" source="media/service-admin-portal/premium-per-user-options.png" alt-text="Premium per user settings.":::

-Reference [Power BI Premium Per User FAQ (preview)](service-premium-per-user-faq.md) to learn more about this licensing model.
+Reference [Power BI Premium Per User FAQ](service-premium-per-user-faq.md) to learn more about this licensing model.

 ## Audit logs